mediaecosystems/public-infrastructure/src/pages/podcasts/44-damon-krukowski.md

 season: 2
 episodeNumber: 44
 episodeType: full
-excerpt: Maciej Ceglowski is not just the founder of one of the indie web's success stories — the modest yet long-running subscription bookmarking service Pinboard — but a prolific commentator on the world the Internet is helping to create.
-This week, we're thrilled to chat with Maciej about reimagining not  just the Internet, but the stakes that the people using the Internet are responding to.
+excerpt: Did Spotify save the music industry or simply find a way for itself to profit from a power vacuum opened up by piracy?
+This week, we're thrilled to welcome drummer and writer Damon Krukowski to talk to us about how Spotify became dominant and how musicians are fighting it to win a music industry that supports their livelihoods.
 url: 'https://archive.org/download/reimagining-the-internet-44.-damon-krukowski-damon-and-naomi/Reimagining%20the%20Internet%2044.%20Damon%20Krukowski%2C%20Damon%20and%20Naomi.mp3'
 embed: 'https://archive.org/embed/reimagining-the-internet-44.-damon-krukowski-damon-and-naomi'
 youtubeEmbedURL: 'https://www.youtube.com/embed/KvVSP-m2T0c'